Theta-Limited/Contributor-License-Agreement/README.md

 Project - is an umbrella term that refers to any and all Theta open source projects.
 Contribution - any type of work that is submitted to a Project, including any modifications or additions to existing work.

-Submitted - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with DeployHub, contributors or maintainers.
+Submitted - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with Theta, contributors or maintainers.

 1. Grant of Copyright License.